rachelsfba/CavTutor/doc/user_stories.md

 User Stories
 =====
-1. John is a tutor at Minnesota State University--Moorhead.
+1. John is a tutor at Minnesota State University  Moorhead.
 He isn't new to tutoring, but he only likes to tutor CSIS 152 (Introduction to Computers and Programming I) students.
 He charges a flat rate of $15.00/hr, but finds it hard to find new clients at his University by just putting up fliers.
 He